Indo-Soviet Treaty of Friendship and Cooperation: 1971

 In the results of the general elections in Pakistan in 1970, President Yahya Khan was dissatisfied with the victory of the Awami League, the Bengali party that had its power base in East Pakistan (now Bangladesh).
 Disagreement broke out between the Awami League leadership and Peoples Party leadership, which was the second largest party in the elections after the Awami League.
 The Pakistani military, under the orders of general Tikka Khan, used gunfire for almost a week to gain control of East Pakistan's capital and largest city Dhaka.
 Tikka Khan also targeted the Hindu population in East Pakistan.
 This led to a mass exodus of mostly Hindu Bengalis, who fled to India.

 The Indian government, under the leadership of Indira Gandhi, saw itself confronted with a major humanitarian catastrophe, as eight to ten million Bengalis fled from East Pakistan to overcrowded and underfunded refugee camps in India.
 Indira Gandhi decided in April that a war was needed to stop the exodus and enable Bengali refugees to return to their homes.

 However, the Pakistani leadership was very well connected, as Yahya Khan had a close personal friendship with American President Richard Nixon and harboured excellent diplomatic relations with Mao's China.

 The Soviets had proposed a treaty with India in February 1969.
 Gandhi had held off signing, but in 1971 agreed, in order to neutralize the United States and China.
 Neither would be likely to aid Pakistan militarily against India for fear of the conflict drawing in the Soviet Union and spreading.
-The ensuing Treaty of Friendship and Cooperation, signed in August 1971, was very loose, but sent a strong signal to Washington and Beijing.
+The ensuing Treaty of Friendship and Cooperation, signed on 9 August 1971, was very loose, but sent a strong signal to Washington and Beijing to not directly intervene in the Bangladesh Liberation War.

-Eventually, since Nixon needed Brezhnev to end the Vietnam War, frictions between both superpowers were streamlined, which paved the way for the immensely important summit that was convened in Moscow in May 1972.
-The Soviet Union, now an Indian ally, also intervened in the civil war in Pakistan on behalf of India.
+In response to the United States sending the aircraft carrier USS Enterprise to the Bay of Bengal in December 1971, on 6 and 13 December, the Soviet Navy dispatched two groups of ships, armed with nuclear missiles, from Vladivostok.
+The Soviet ships trailed US Task Force 74 in the Indian Ocean from 18 December until 7 January 1972.